Join us for an Alternative Spring Break in the Ecuadorian Amazon

 We will return to Quito and take a tour of the Ecuadorian Capital.

-*This fee includes two meals a day, lodging, cultural activities, in-country transportation, and program fees.
+*The fee will include two meals a day, lodging, cultural activities, in-country transportation, and program fees.
 It does not include airfare or required medical and travel insurance.